glennbech/altpro/salt/README.md

 ### Tap Water Wash #1

+Tray of tap water.
+To remove some of the salt before toning.

 ### Gold Toner (Optional)

 6 Minutes as a basre time.
 May vary.
 Time according what is written on the paper-